heba-alsayed-ahmad/Business-intellegence/chapter7.md

 # Chapter 7
 ## Business Intelligence
 ---
->.left[*Business Intelligence:collection of tools and techniques for data management,analysis and decision support*.]
+>*Business Intelligence:collection of tools and techniques for data management,analysis and decision support*.
->.left[*BI: represents one component of a successful analytical framework.*]
+>*BI: represents one component of a successful analytical framework.*
 >
 > # *A Brief History of Data Infrastructure* #
 >=============================================